horntell/api-docs/source/index.md

 # Horns

 Horns are the notifications in the Horntell's terminology.
 A horn is the primary way of keeping your users engaged in the app.
-Horns can be sent to a particular profile.
+Horns can be sent to a particular profile or multiple profiles.
 An horn can be of one of four formats:

 - **Simple**: Horns of this format do not have anything special about them.
 They are useful for notifying users about some activity in their account.
 They cannot interact with these horns.
 Of course, you can add the links through custom HTML, but we do not take responsibility of their interaction.